Haitian Spaghetti Recipe (Espageti With Hotdogs)

 About Haitian Spaghetti

 In Haitian households, it is mostly served for breakfast or lunch.
-I personally love to make it for weeknight dinners.
+I love to make it for weeknight dinners.

 Ingredients